jrl-umi3218/copra/README.md

 #### Examples

-There is not basic examples yet.
+There is no basic examples yet.
 Please see test files for an overview.
 Please see the doxygen files for the documentation.